bpmn-io/dmn-js/.github/CONTRIBUTING.md

 * The code is tested
 * The `npm run all` build passes (executes tests + linting)
 * The work is combined into a single commit
-* The commit messages adhere to our [guideline](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y)
+* The commit messages adhere to the [conventional commits guideline](https://www.conventionalcommits.org)

 We'd be glad to assist you if you do not get these things right in the first place.